We have been working in Malawi since 1958. Our volunteers in Malawi are vital to supporting education, health and livelihoods initiatives.

 Volunteer stories from Malawi

-David Atherton volunteered with VSO in Malawi training nurses and midwives, before going on to support thousands of overseas volunteers and staff as part of VSO’s medical team.
-Incredibly, he’s found time alongside his lifesaving job and active lifestyle to appear on The Great British Bake Off 2019.
+David Atherton volunteered with VSO in Malawi training nurses and midwives, before going on to support thousands of VSO volunteers and staff as part of our medical team.

 Volunteer roles in Malawi